How to Wire a 3-Way Switch: A Step-by-Step NEC Guide

 Understanding the Fundamentals of 3-Way Switches

 Before connecting a single wire, a professional must understand the components and principles governing a three-way circuit.
-This foundational knowledge separates a journeyman from an apprentice and ensures every installation is both functional and safe.
+This foundational knowledge ensures every installation is functional, safe, and compliant with the NEC and local amendments.

 The Role of a Single Pole Double Throw (SPDT) Switch